We are committed to addressing our gender and ethnicity pay gaps.

 • Annual pay review (previously known as Pay Relativity) for every member of staff informed by the provision of benchmark data with recommendations moderated centrally.
 The new Pay Review framework covers both Equity Pay and Achievement Pay reviews.

-• An independent Remuneration Committee that makes decisions on remuneration for the College’s most senior staff
+• An independent Remuneration Committee that makes decisions on remuneration for Imperial’s most senior staff.

 • The Total Remuneration Package has been designed to ensure salaries are regularly reviewed to accurately reflect role responsibilities, with achievement being a key part of this.

-• Starting salary policy guidance designed to help Line Managers make sound appointment decisions when hiring a new member of staff.
-Ensuring salaries are consistent and equitable across groups of staff employed in similar jobs within the department/faculty/Support Services and College.
+• Starting salary policy guidance designed to help line managers make sound appointment decisions when hiring a new member of staff.
+Ensuring salaries are consistent and equitable across groups of staff employed in similar jobs within the Department/Faculty/Support Services and university level.